bytecodealliance/wamr.dev/content/en/blog/introduction_to_wamr_running_modes/index.md

 ## Try out iwasm from WAMR binary release

-If you want to have a quick try, it would be a good option to download the WAMR binary release and start the iwasm command.
+If you want to have a quick try, it would be a good option to download the WAMR from [binary release](https://github.com/bytecodealliance/wasm-micro-runtime/releases) and start the iwasm command.

 There are four command line options to control the running modes of iwasm:
 - `--interp`: run iwasm in class interpreter mode